A regular pet might not be your cup of tea, but it’s best to steer clear of wild animals as pets.

 Here’s why: These animals may be dangerous, wild and unpredictable.

 Here are 3 types of animals that people keep as pets — but really shouldn’t.

 A wolf-dog hybrid is exactly what it sounds like: a mixture of dog and wolf.
 While this might sound fine at first, we need to think about the very real differences between dogs and wolves.

 Thousands of years of domestication and breeding by humans have taken dogs far away from their wolf roots.
 “Domestication is the process by which a wild animal adapts to living with humans by being selectively bred by humans over thousands of years,” explains the International Wolf Center.
 “Through this process, a dog’s behavior, life cycle and physiology have become permanently altered from that of a wolf.”

-The hybrid is a mixture of dog and wolf, making his behavior unpredictable.
-He may act more domesticated — but he also may act more wolfish in behavior, making him hard to control.
+The hybrid is a mixture of dog and wolf, making their behavior unpredictable.
+They may act more domesticated — but they also may act more wolfish in behavior, making them hard to control.

 2. Exotic Cats

 Exotic cats of all sizes are often kept as pets here in the United States.

 Some breeds of exotic cat are legal and, with the right person wholly dedicated to their care, things can work fine.
 However, too many people purchase an exotic cat because it’s “cool” or “cute” — and then fall apart when they realize the tremendous amount of work these animals require.

 All of these can be dangerous, and the bigger, more territorial cats are more than capable of killing a human being.